Get

 The Norwegian Forest cat is a mellow kitty.
 They enjoy being around humans and are often noted for following them throughout the house.
 They also love napping near their pet parents.
 Don’t be surprised if a Norwegian makes your feet their personal pillow.
 Another thing to remember about the Norwegian is their need to play.

-This cat loves spending time outdoors, where they use their strong legs and sharp claws to climb trees and clown around.
+This cat loves spending time climbing and exploring, where they use their strong legs and sharp claws to climb trees and exercise their natural athleticism.
 They are also very intelligent and love working out puzzles.
 When buying toys for a Norwegian, those that challenge them intellectually are the best.
-This and time outdoors will help them burn off their playful energy and keep them happy inside the home.
+Interactive play and vertical spaces indoors can also help meet their climbing instincts, keeping them happy inside the home.

 Health & Care